-|Maryam is a proud Hamilton kid, who has spent all her life in Richmond.|
+|Maryam is a proud Hamilton kid and Richmond High Alumni, who has spent all her life in Richmond.|

 Having completed her degree in Political Science and International Relations at UBC, she decided to get her BEd in Primary Education.
 She is currently a teacher with the Richmond School District.

 Volunteerism is very important to Maryam, and as such, she is very involved in the community.
 She was a member of the Richmond City Council Advisory Committee for Childcare Development, as well as the President of the Richmond Rotaract Club.

 Maryam embraces innovation and collaboration and has a passion for education, children, food security, and healthcare.

 Dean is a Chartered Accountant who has worked in senior positions in heavy construction, real estate development, and for 25 years in the energy industry.
 Dean is currently involved in project evaluation and development with BC Hydro.

 Dean has been active in Richmond and the wider community, having served as the Treasurer and then President of the former Seafair Minor Hockey Association for ten years, as well as the Treasurer of the Richmond Arenas Community Association, also for ten years, before coming to the Foundation.
 Dean has been the Chair of the Pacific Coast Amateur Hockey Association’s audit committee since 2016, and received the PCAHA’s “Gold Puck” award in 2015 for an outstanding contribution to amateur hockey in the Lower Mainland for a period of more than ten years.

 Dean and his wife raised their family in Richmond, where they have lived for thirty years; his proudest achievement is the success of their two adult children.